felix-centenera/Lab-OKD3.11_CentOS7.5_CRS-14VMs/README.md

 *  You can change the harware definition of the VirtualMachines in the vagrantfile configuration. "vagrant/vagrantfile".

+* Vagrant confira will create the disks under $HOME/VirtualBox/, default $Home for VirtualHost.
+You can change this path in the vagrantfile configuration. "vagrant/vagrantfile".

 Tested under the next Configuration
 --------------------------------